 Welcome back to the third post in my series for new moms.
 If you enjoyed my first two posts on things to do before baby arrives and learning to decode baby’s cries, you’ll appreciate today’s topic which is all about baby grooming!

 As I began brainstorming for this post, I started to think long and hard about all the ways I had to care for baby’s delicate skin and body those first few weeks.
 Everything from bathing, nail care and diapering filled my mind.
 There were so many little tips and tricks that I wish I had known.
-Good thing for you, today I’m sharing everything I’ve learned when it comes to bathing and grooming your newborn baby!
+Today I’m sharing everything I’ve learned when it comes to bathing and grooming your newborn baby!

 Umbilical Cord Care

 As your pediatrician will tell you, baby will only need a sponge bath for the first few days while the umbilical cord stump dries out.
 It typically takes about two weeks for this to happen, so try not to get that stump wet.
 However, as my wise mother advised, treating it with a little rubbing alcohol can help speed up the process.
 Once it falls off, you are free to wash your little one in a bath tub.

 As a new mom you can sometimes feel overwhelmed by the amount of baby gear options out there.
 I totally was!
 I read tons of reviews and did some comparative shopping before narrowing it down to one I thought was perfect because it converted from baby to toddler.
 But I didn’t realize how uncomfortable it would be for me to crouch down in the tub with baby, supporting baby’s fragile body with one hand and needing the other to grab all my supplies…especially after a c-section.
 That’s why I recommend new moms have a tub with a newborn insert to support baby’s entire body.
 This way your hands are free to do all the work!
-If you need a recommendation I purchased this baby-friendly tub [affiliate link] for my second child, and wish I had it for the first one!
+If you need a recommendation I purchased this baby-friendly tub for my second child, and wish I had it for the first one!